ARMmbed/mbed-littlefs/README.md

 ## Reference material

 [DESIGN.md](DESIGN.md) - DESIGN.md contains a fully detailed dive into how littlefs actually works.
-I would encourage you to read it since the solutions and tradeoffs at work here are quite interesting.
+We would encourage you to read it because the solutions and tradeoffs at work here are quite interesting.

 [SPEC.md](SPEC.md) - SPEC.md contains the on-disk specification of littlefs
 with all the nitty-gritty details.
-Can be useful for developing tooling.
+This can be useful for developing tooling.

 ## Testing

-The littlefs comes with a test suite designed to run on a PC using the [emulated block device](emubd/lfs_emubd.h) found in the emubd directory.
+The littlefs comes with a test suite designed to run on a PC using the [emulated block device](emubd/lfs2_emubd.h) found in the emubd directory.
 The tests assume a Linux environment and can be started with make:

 ``` bash